mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

 Setting Ties and Constraints
 ----------------------------

-Seting ties and constraints are done by calling the `ties` and `constraints` methods of the `CrystalField` class or its components.
+Setting ties and constraints are done by calling the `ties` and `constraints` methods of the `CrystalField` class or its components.
 To `Bnn` parameters are tied by the `CrystalField` class directly specifying the tied parameter as a keyword argument::

   cf.ties(B20=1.0, B40='B20/2')